tiagodc/TreeLS/README.md

 # TreeLS

-High performance R functions for forest inventory based on **T**errestrial **L**aser **S**canning (but not only) point clouds.
+High performance R functions for forest data processing based on **T**errestrial **L**aser **S**canning (but not only) point clouds.

 ## Description

 This package is a refactor of the methods described in [this paper](https://doi.org/10.1016/j.compag.2017.10.019).

-The algorithms were rewritten in C++ and wrapped in R functions through `Rcpp`.
-The algorithms were reviewed and enhanced, new functionalities introduced and the rebuilt functions now work upon [`lidR`](https://github.com/Jean-Romain/lidR/)'s `LAS` objects infrastructure.
+Most algorithms are written in C++ and wrapped in R functions through `Rcpp`. *TreeLS* is build on top of [lidR](https://github.com/tiagodc/TreeLS), using its LAS infrastructure internally for most methods.

-This is an ongoing project and new features will be introduced often.
-For any questions or comments please contact me [through github](https://github.com/tiagodc/TreeLS).
+For any questions, comments or bug reports please submit an [issue](https://github.com/tiagodc/TreeLShttps://github.com/tiagodc/TreeLS/issues) here on GitHub.
 Suggestions, ideas and references of new algorithms are always welcome - as long as they fit into TreeLS' scope.

-`TreeLS` v1.0 was released on CRAN as of March 2019.
+`TreeLS` is currently on v2.0.
 To install it from an official mirror, use: `install.packages("TreeLS")`.
 To install the most recent version, check out the *Installation from source* section below.

+*TreeLS is not on CRAN at the moment (August/2020), the up-to-date version is submitted and should be updated shortly.
+Meanwhile you can still install it from source.

 ## News

+- August/2020: Version 2.0 is finally available!
+It's a major release, introducing several new functionalities, bug fixes, more robust estimators for noisy clouds and more flexible plotting.
+All functionalities from older versions are now available and optimized, so there should be no need to use legacy code anymore.
+The scope of application of TreeLS has become much wider in this version, specially due to the introduction of functions like `fastPointMetrics` and `shapeFit`, making it much easier for researchers to assess point cloud data in many contexts and develop their own methods on top of those functions.
+For a comprehensive list of the updates check out the [CHANGELOG](CHANGELOG.md)

 - March/2019: `TreeLS` is finally available on CRAN and is now an [official R package](https://cran.r-project.org/web/packages/TreeLS/TreeLS.pdf) !!